Transform Your Thinking; Transform Your Life

 Dhamma Tāpasā* (Andrew Hallas)

-Transform Your Thinking Transform Your Life
+Transform Your Mind Transform Your Life

-Add Your email & receive our free positive newsletter
+Why Not Add Your email & receive our free positive Well-Being newsletter

-(Sent out every Tuesday & Friday, our Positive Well-Being newsletter is Filled with Loads of Proper Actionable Advice and Free Goodies.
-Make sure you check your email immediately after signing up for your first free gift)
+(Sent out every Tuesday & Friday, our Positive Well-Being newsletter is Filled with Loads of Actionable Advice, Short Stories, Updates and Sometimes Free Goodies.
+Make sure you check your email immediately after signing up for a surprise free gift)